-The commercial success of the ALIGN products and our drug candidates depends upon their market acceptance among physicians, patients, healthcare providers and payors and the medical community.
+The commercial success of our drug candidates and the ALIGN products depends upon their market acceptance among physicians, patients, healthcare providers and payors and the medical community.

-It is necessary that our and our distribution partners' products, including Xclair® Cream, Numoisyn® Liquid and Numoisyn® Lozenges achieve and maintain market acceptance.
-If our drug candidates are approved by the FDA or by another regulatory authority, the resulting drugs, if any, may not gain market acceptance among physicians, healthcare providers and payors, patients and the medical community.
+If our drug candidates are approved or approved in combination with another agent such as Dacogen® (decitabine) in SEAMLESS, by the FDA or by another regulatory authority, the resulting drugs, if any, must still gain market acceptance among physicians, healthcare providers and payors, patients and the medical community, as would our distribution partners' products, including Xclair® Cream, Numoisyn® Liquid and Numoisyn® Lozenges.
 The degree of market acceptance of any of our approved drugs or devices will depend on a variety of factors, including:

-- timing of market introduction, number and clinical profile of competitive drugs; - our ability to provide acceptable evidence of safety and efficacy; - relative convenience and ease of administration; - cost-effectiveness; - availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payors; - prevalence and severity of adverse side effects; and - other potential advantages over alternative treatment methods.
+- timing of market introduction, number and clinical profile of competitive drugs; - our ability to provide acceptable evidence of safety and efficacy; - · relative convenience and ease of administration; - cost-effectiveness; - availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payors; - · prevalence and severity of adverse side effects; and - · other potential advantages over alternative treatment methods.

-If our drugs fail to achieve market acceptance, we may not be able to generate significant revenue and our business would suffer.
+If our drug candidates or distribution partners' products fail to achieve market acceptance, we may not be able to generate significant revenue and our business would suffer.